UndeadZeratul/uzHDAddon/readme.md

 - Zrrion, for the Medical Pouch sprite
 - id Software, CardboardMarty, JoeyTD, Neoworm, YukesVonFaust, Sonik.O, ChopBlock223; for the Sawed-Off Slayer HUD sprites
 - Toast, for the modified version of Sonik.O's UAC Break-Action Grenade Launcher HUD & pickup sprites
-- Sgt.
-Shivers, for the Plasma Pistol HUD & pickup sprites (Phazer)
+- Realm667, for the Plasma Pistol HUD & pickup sprites (Phazer)
 - Skelegant, for the [Gunsmith Pouch](https://dastrukar.gitlab.io/hddons-list/#utilities:gunsmithpouch-mohl) sprite used in Mohl's mod of the same name
 - Mephresfire, for the Hideous Helmet sprite
 - Ghastly Dragon, for the Tech Armor sprite (UAC Corporate Armor)
 - Lightsource, for the HD Armor sprite (HEV Armor)
-- SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), the Tactical Armor sprite (Garrison Armor), and the Western Armor sprite (Leather Jacket)
-- Yholl, for the Supply Crate sprite (Field Assembly Kit)
+- Yholl, for the modified version of ID Software's UAC Supply Crate sprite (Field Assembly Kit)
 - LossForWords, for the Arkoudi Revolver Shotgun sprites

+### DRLA Credits
+_Assets used from [DRLA](https://forum.zdoom.org/viewtopic.php?t=37044) have been done so with permission.
+**PERMISSION FROM DRLA AUTHORS IS REQUIRED TO RE-USE THEM**_

+- **SoloSpaghetti**, for the Bulletproof Vest sprite (Sneaking Suit), the Tactical Armor sprite (Garrison Armor), and the Western Armor sprite (Leather Jacket)